 - the main benefits of thieves essential oil for sore throats.

-- how to safely use thieves oil as sore throat remedy.
+- how to safely use thieves oil as a sore throat remedy.

 - where to get thieves oil (or make your own if you prefer!).